Tyne Valley, Prince Edward Island: Notable people

 Some famous Islanders hailing from, or who have hailed from, the community include 'Dambuster' F/O Vincent Sanford MacCausland, former Premier Keith Milligan, former Dean of McGill Law, Percy Ellwood Corbett, Member of Parliament Joseph McGuire, Island visual artist Charlene Williams, historic shipbuilder James Yeo, and deceased folk artist Larry Gorman.

 Notable buildings

 One of the island's oldest Masonic lodges exists in the area outside the community known as Port Hill.
-(Alexandra #5) Named after Queen Alexandra of the United Kingdom.
+It is called Alexandra #5, in honour of Queen Alexandra of the United Kingdom.

 There are two churches in Tyne Valley, United and Presbyterian.
 Adjacent Ellerslie has an Anglican church.
-The local fire station is referred to by the locals as The Pig and Whistle or simply The Pig after the television show of the same name.
+The local fire station is referred to by the locals as The Pig and Whistle (or simply The Pig), after the television show of the same name.
 The sign currently depicts a comical pig wearing a fireman's uniform.
 The same building houses a bowling alley and other recreation facilities.

-High School Students in the area attend Westisle Composite High School along with all other communities in West Prince.
+High school students in the area attend Westisle Composite High School along with all other communities in West Prince.